 Where front gardens exist, and on-street parking is in short supply, there is often a demand for the creation of private parking spaces.
 In a conservation area, this can be to the detriment of the environment, involving as it does the removal of existing front boundaries and the creation of hardstandings, often using modern materials such as concrete or tarmacadam.
-For many of the conservation areas in Chichester District, the front boundary walls, made from a variety of materials - brick, flint, sandstone or limestone - make an important contribution to the character and appearance of the area and they should be retained as far as possible.
+For many of the conservation areas in Chichester District, the front boundary walls, made from a variety of materials - brick, flint, sandstone or limestone - make an important contribution to the character and appearance of the area and they should be retained.

 Generally, the District Council therefore wishes to discourage private owners from carrying out such alterations.
 Permission will usually be required from the County Council for the creation of a new crossover onto a public highway, and for listed buildings, Listed Building Consent will be required for the demolition of any existing walls.
-For non listed buildings in a conservation area, Conservation Area Consent may also be required to demolish a front boundary wall.
 For the rural conservation areas, new driveways should be covered in a "soft" material, such as gravel or resin-bonded gravel, rather than tarmacadam or concrete blocks or slabs.